Skip to main content

 Adapters

-Houlsby et al. (2019) (Houlsby et al., 2019) introduced adapter modules -- small bottleneck layers inserted between the layers of a pre-trained transformer.
+Houlsby et al. (2019) (Houlsby et al., 2019) introduced adapter modules: small bottleneck layers inserted within each transformer layer, after the attention and feed-forward sub-layers.
 Each adapter consists of a down-projection, a nonlinearity, and an up-projection (e.g., projecting from hidden dimension 768 to bottleneck dimension 64 and back).
 During fine-tuning, only the adapter parameters are trained while the original model weights are frozen.
-Adapters add approximately 3-5% new parameters and achieve within 0.4% of full fine-tuning performance on GLUE, establishing the paradigm of modular, parameter-efficient adaptation.
+Adapters add approximately 3.6% new parameters and achieve within 0.4% of full fine-tuning performance on GLUE (the General Language Understanding Evaluation benchmark, covering tasks such as sentiment analysis, question answering, and textual entailment), establishing the paradigm of modular, parameter-efficient adaptation.
+Adapters win when modularity matters more than latency (e.g., maintaining many task-specific modules), but lose to LoRA whenever inference-time neutrality is required, since their inserted layers add sequential computation that cannot be merged away.

 LoRA: Low-Rank Adaptation

 Hu et al. (2022) (Hu et al., 2022) proposed LoRA (Low-Rank Adaptation), which represents weight updates as low-rank matrices.
 Instead of modifying a weight matrix W directly, LoRA adds a low-rank update: W' = W + BA, where B is d x r and A is r x d (with rank r much smaller than d, typically r = 4-16).
 During fine-tuning, only B and A are trained while W is frozen.
-At inference, the update BA can be merged into W, adding zero inference overhead -- unlike adapters, which add sequential computation.
+At inference, the update BA can be merged into W, adding zero inference overhead, in contrast to adapters, which add sequential computation.

 LoRA's elegance lies in its simplicity, efficiency, and inference-time neutrality.
 It has become the dominant PEFT method, with extensive adoption across the LLM ecosystem.
 LoRA typically trains 0.01-0.1% of the original parameters while matching full fine-tuning performance on most tasks.